gigascience/gigadb-website/gigareview/README.md

 ```
 $ ./tests/unit_runner
 $ ./tests/functional_runner
+$ ./tests/acceptance_runner

 ```
 ## Review or change configuration of the application

-The source of configuration file (examples and templates) ar in ``config-sources`` The Yii2 advanced template expects to find the source for each environment in ``environments``
+The source of configuration file (examples and templates) ar in ``config-sources`` The Yii2 advanced template expects to find the source for each environment in ``environments``.

-``generate_config.sh`` and ``init`` are the scripts to look into to understand how the applciation is configured
+``generate_config.sh`` and ``init`` are the scripts to look into to understand how the application is configured.
+The former will interpolate variables from Gitlab with placeholder in template file and generate the configuration in the ``environments`` dirctory.
+The latter will copy the files from ``environments`` directory's current environment sub-directory in the configuration directory of each sub-applications

-## Deployment
+## Local deployment

-The application is instantiated using Docker compose services, as defined in ``docker-compose.yml``
+The Gigareview system is instantiated using Docker compose services, as defined in ``docker-compose.yml`` and orchestrated in ``up.sh``

 # More detailed information (not necessary to get started)